Coast Guard medevacs man 145 miles southwest of Key West

-A Coast Guard Air Station Miami MH-65 Dolphin helicopter crew transfers a 34-year-old man medevacked from the tanker Huemel 145 miles southwest of Key West, Florida, on Jan.
-22, 2017 to emergency medical services at Coast Guard Air Station Miami in Miami, Florida.
+A Coast Guard Air Station Miami MH-65 Dolphin helicopter crew medevacs a 34-year-old man from the tanker Huemel 145 miles southwest of Key West, Florida, on Jan.
+22, 2017.
+The helicopter crew transported the man to Coast Guard Air Station Miami and transferred him to awaiting EMS personnel.

 |Date Taken: